Canadiens win NHL draft lottery; Devils move up to No. 2

 The Montreal Canadiens are not only hosting the NHL draft in July, they’ll have a chance to be the headliners after winning the draft lottery on Tuesday night.

-The Canadiens followed a turbulent season in which they finished last in the overall standings by retaining the right to the No. 1 pick.
+The Canadiens retain the right to the No. 1 pick, a bright spot after a turbulent season in which they changed coaches, overhauled their front-office, finished last in the overall standings and most recently mourned the death of former star Guy Lafleur.

+“I can only imagine the buildup of anticipation, excitement and interest in the Montreal Canadiens,” general manager Kent Hughes said of the city and fanbase that essentially lives and breathes ‘Bleu Blanc et Rouge’ year-round.
+“You hope as an organization that you don’t pick No. 1 overall all too often, but when you’re in that situation, it’s pretty special.”

-The New Jersey Devils shook up the draft order by winning the second of two lottery drawings and moving from the fifth to second slot in the draft order.
+The New Jersey Devils’ run lottery luck continued, winning the second of two lottery drawings to move up from fifth to the second slot.
+It’s the fourth time the Devils have been draft lottery winners since 2011, which included them landing the No. 1 picks in both 2017 and 2019.

 The Devils’ win bumped Arizona from second to third, Seattle to fourth and Philadelphia to the fifth slot.
 The remaining slots from 6 to 16 remained unchanged based on where the teams finished in the standings.